U.S. Exchanges

 01 Machinery Dominance

-Industrial giants like John Deere (DE) and CNH Industrial are showing robust growth in 2026, driven by a recovery in Ag Equipment Manufacturers.
+Industrial giants like John Deere (DE) are showing robust growth in 2026.
+This is driven by a recovery in Ag Equipment Manufacturers.

 02 Seed & Chemical Leaders

-Corteva (CTVA) remains the US-listed market cap leader at $56B, focusing on high-tech seeds and advanced crop protection solutions.
+Corteva (CTVA) remains a market cap leader at $56B.
+The company focuses on high-tech seeds and advanced crop protection solutions.

 03 Fertilizer Volatility